ivankahl/web-scraping-benchmarks/README.md

 # Web Scraping Library Benchmarks

-> Node.js that benchmarks scraping Reddit using Puppeteer, Playwright, Selenium, Nightmare and Cypress.
+> Node.js that benchmarks scraping Reddit using Puppeteer, Playwright, Selenium, Nightmare, and Cypress.

-I wanted to compare the performance of different JavaScript browser automation libraries to determine which is the most efficient.
-I couldn't find any existing resources for the particular libraries I was looking at, so I decided to write a simple benchmark script to compare.
+I wanted to compare the performance of different JavaScript browser automation libraries to determine the most efficient.
+Unfortunately, I couldn't find any existing resources for the particular libraries I was looking at, so I decided to write a simple benchmark script to compare.

-For each library, a test method is created.
-The test method will initialize the libary and then load the [Old Reddit Programming page](https://old.reddit.com/r/programming/).
-The method then uses the specific library to extract all the titles of the posts shown on the first page and store them in an array.
-In order to benchmark each of these methods, I used the [performance-now](https://www.npmjs.com/package/performance-now) NPM package to time each methods execution.
+I created a test method for each library.
+The test method will initialize the library and then load the [Old Reddit Programming page](https://old.reddit.com/r/programming/).
+The function then extracts all the titles of the posts shown on the first page and stores them in an array.
+To benchmark each of these methods, I used the [performance-now](https://www.npmjs.com/package/performance-now) NPM package to time the execution of each method.
 I then executed each library method `N` number of times, timing each execution in milliseconds.
-At the end of the executions, I compiled the list of times and calculated the mean, min, max and range for each library.
+At the end of the executions, I compiled the list of times and calculated each library's mean, min, max, and range.

 ## The Results

 For this benchmark, I used a Digital Ocean Droplet.
-The virtual machine was configured with 8GB RAM and 4 Intel vCPUs in the San Francisco 3 region.
-The latest LTS version of Node, that is v18.12.1, was used to run the script.
-All tests were performed using Google Chrome 108.0.5359.71.
-I set `N` to 20 in the script so that each library was executed 20 times.
+I configured the virtual machine with 8GB RAM and 4 Intel vCPUs in the San Francisco 3 region.
+I used the latest LTS version of Node (v18.12.1) to run the script.
+Finally, I performed all tests using Google Chrome 108.0.5359.71.
+I set `N` to 20, so the script executed each library's test function 20 times.

 <details>
 <summary><b>Raw Results</b></summary>